rajsinghtech/tsdnsreflector/README.md

 SITE_ID = 7
 IPV6_DOMAIN = cluster1.local
 IPV4_DOMAIN = cluster.local
+DNS_RESOLVER = 8.8.8.8:53  # Optional, uses Google DNS
 ```

 When a client requests `test.default.svc.cluster1.local`, the server will:
 1. Convert to `test.default.svc.cluster.local`
-2. Look up the A record, which resolves to `10.1.1.0`
+2. Look up the A record, which resolves to `10.1.1.0` (using the specified DNS resolver if provided)
 3. Convert `10.1.1.0` to `fd7a:115c:a1e0:b1a:0:7:a01:100` using SITE_ID=7
 4. Return the AAAA record with the IPv6 address